idofilin/kangas-lib/README.md

 # kangas-lib
-A javascript helper library for writing interactive WebGL apps.
+Legacy javascript helper library for writing interactive WebGL apps.

 The library is built around a single core file `kangas-core.js` that defines wrapper objects for WebGLRenderingContext,